alphalon/kotlin-scripting/README.md

 ko -c <command>
 ```

-A new script will be created with the case-sensitive name <command>.kts, so it's important to provide the full command name.
+A new script will be created with the case-sensitive name `<command>.kts`, so it's important to provide the full command name.
 The directory where the script is created will be the first directory (excluding the current directory) of the search path.
 If the search path is empty, the current directory will be used.

 The new script will be opened in your editor automatically where you can quickly delete the parts of the template that you don't need or want.